 Supervisor Cindy Chavez said she supports the program, but hopes to roll it out to school districts with the highest needs first.

 The expansion of the program will help by providing low-income families with child care and preschool opportunities, teaching young children the basics of reading, writing and math to prepare them for kindergarten.

 Superintendent Hilaria Bauer from Alum Rock Union Elementary School District reported that her district receives around $12,000 to $13,000 per student in public funding.
 Superintendent Juan Cruz from Franklin-McKinley School District reported receiving $15,000 to $17,000 per student based on declining enrollment and cost of living.

 Public funding is distributed based on the school district’s number of students and average daily attendance for those students.
 Additional funding is provided through property taxes.

-“That’s how everybody’s face should look when they hear what state funding is for people in California,” said Supervisor Susan Ellenberg, referring to President Joe Simitian’s surprised look when he learned about the lack of funding for school districts.
+“That’s how everybody’s face should look when they hear what state funding is for people in California,” said Supervisor Susan Ellenberg, referring to President Joe Simitian’s expression.
 “The inequities bring us to a place where in this county Palo Alto students are receiving upwards of $19,000 per student.”